ChegTech logo

 The brief

-Why HVAC Web Design is different.
+Why HVAC sites are different.

 A newly installed heat-pump condenser unit on a concrete pad beside a modern Pacific Northwest home

-What we build
+What I build

-• Emergency click-to-call above the fold
+Emergency click-to-call above the fold

 Phone number as a tel: link in the header on every page, visible without scrolling.
 The single highest-ROI conversion element for HVAC.

-• Service-area schema for every city you serve
+Service-area schema for every city you serve

 LocalBusiness + areaServed schema with accurate city lists.
 Google's local algorithm weights service-area accuracy heavily for HVAC queries.

-• Service-specific landing pages
+Service-specific landing pages

-Separate pages for heating repair, AC install, heat pumps, and seasonal tune-ups — each ranking for its own intent rather than diluting one generic page.
+Separate pages for heating repair, AC install, heat pumps, and seasonal tune-ups, each ranking for its own intent rather than diluting one generic page.

-• FAQ schema designed for AI extraction
+FAQ schema designed for AI extraction

 Real customer questions wrapped in FAQPage schema so your site is eligible for both Google's FAQ rich snippets and AI Overview citations.

-• Financing and seasonal CTAs
+Financing and seasonal CTAs

-Configurable banners for financing partners, fall furnace tune-ups, and spring AC prep — the moments when search volume spikes.
+Configurable banners for financing partners, fall furnace tune-ups, and spring AC prep, the moments when search volume spikes.

-• Google Business Profile alignment
+Google Business Profile alignment

 Site copy, NAP, service categories, and hours kept in lockstep with your GBP.
 The two move together or they drag each other down.